gt-cs3220/gt-cs3220.github.io/assignment5.md

 M1, M2 =>Mantissa bits of Number X1 & X2.

 1. Check if one/both operands = 0 or infinity.
 Set the result to 0 or inf. i.e. exponents = all "0" or all "1".
+ (please note that in this assignment, you don't need to handle INF cases.)

 2. S1, the signed bit of the multiplicand is XOR'd with the multiplier signed bit of S2.
 The result is put into the resultant sign bit.